MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 If you are installing the web client site on multiple web servers in a load balanced configuration, choose Deploy on multiple web servers.
 Specify the SQL Server that will manage the Web Client Session State database.
 You must supply credentials that allow you to connect to the SQL Server and create the database.

-If the user installing the [!INCLUDE[prodshort](../includes/prodshort.md)] web client has sufficient privileges, you can use Windows Trusted Authentication.
+If the user installing the Dynamics GP web client has sufficient privileges, you can use Windows Trusted Authentication.
 Otherwise, you should use SQL Authentication and supply a SQL Login ID and Password for a SQL user account with sufficient privileges.

 Click **Next** to continue.